Zardoz89/trillek-firmware/README.md

  * 0x0000 - 0x03FF : Interrupt vector table : 256 entries of double words
  * 0x0400 : TOP_RAM_ADDR (dw) : Highest valid RAM address, and the size of the RAM
- * 0x07FF : TOTAL_DEVICES (db) : Number of connected devices
+ * 0x04FF : TOTAL_DEVICES (b) : Number of connected devices
+ * 0x04FC : TOTAL_FD (b) : Number of floppy drives
- * 0x0800 : PRIMARY_GRPH : Slot of the primary graphics card
+ * 0x04FE : PRIMARY_GRAPH (b) : Slot of the primary graphics card
- * 0x07FD : PRIMARY_KEYB : Slot of the primary keyboard
+ * 0x04FD : PRIMARY_KEYB (b) : Slot of the primary keyboard
- * 0x07FE : DEVICES_TABLE : TOTAL_DEVICES entries of words (see Devices table)
+ * 0x0500 : DEVICES_TABLE : TOTAL_DEVICES entries of bytes (see Devices list)
- * 0x09FE : CURSOR_COL : Column at were the screen cursor is placed
+ * 0x0408 : CURSOR_COL (b) : Column at were the screen cursor is placed
- * 0x09FF : CURSOR_ROW : Row at were the screen cursor is placed
+ * 0x0409 : CURSOR_ROW (b) : Row at were the screen cursor is placed
- * 0x0A00 : SCREEN_BUFF : Text buffer used by graphics card
+ * 0x0600 : SCREEN_BUFF : Text buffer used by graphics card

-## Devices table
+## Devices list

-The firmware fills a variable lenght table with info about the plugged devices.
+The firmware fills a variable lenght list that contains the slots with a device plugged on it.
 The table is sorted by device slot.
-Each entry consists of :
+Each entry takes a byte.

- * dev_slot (byte) : Slot were is the device
- * dev_type (byte) : Device type, that allow to a more fast search for speficic device types

-The max expected size of the table is 32 * 2 = 64 bytes, but we reserve more space in the case that the specs changes.
+The max expected size of the table is 32 entries (32 bytes), but we reserve more space in the case that the specs changes, that is for 220 entries (220 bytes).

+## Floppy drives

+Each floppy drive, beging to count from the lowest slot, gets a name like FDx.
+So, the first floppy drive is FD0, the second is FD1, etc...

-## Bootable floppies
+### Bootable floppies

 The bootup sequence is :